-Guidance on the use of personal devices within school and for school related activities
+Guidance on the use of personal devices within school and for school related activities guidance given below.
+Clarification on the use of such devices can be sought from the Director of Digital Solutions should any query arise.

 Within this section, a personal device may be considered to include home computers, personally owned laptops, tablets, mobile phones, cameras or any other device capable of capturing, storing or transmitting forms of data.